noahehall/theBookOfNoah/0current/aws/0networking.md

 - always

   - use immutable infrastructure
-    - never patch/update resources, always create new, and force your architecture & dev cycle to support this
+    - never patch/update resources, always create new, and force your architecture & dev cycle to support the dynamic destroying and creation of resources via service discovery
-    - put an EIP infront of production services to enable blue/green deployments
+    - put an EIP infront of production services to enable blue/green deployments & failover strategies
   - never use any of the default resources (vpc, subnets, security groups, etc)
     - except the default `dhcp options set`
       - this is the aws dns config